 Best Uses: All purpose

 The Outdoor Research Maximus uses high quality Gore-Tex Pro Shell membrane and a durable face fabric but it has a feature set and fit that are inferior to many other shells tested.
 We therefore, prefer other shells.
 This is true for both the old version as well as the Spring 2014 version, which uses the new Gore Pro membrane.
-The new version weighs 20.2 oz. !! and offers less comfort and durability than other top-tier expedition shells, like the Arcteryx Alpha SV.
+The new version weighs a substantial 20.2 oz. and offers less comfort and durability than other top-tier expedition shells, like the Arcteryx Alpha SV.
 Check out our complete Hardshell Jacket Review to compare all of the models tested.